DarkAngelRed/Barbee-CNS-Lab-23/HW5/README.md

 ![Key Gen](https://github.com/DarkAngelRed/Barbee-CNS-Lab-23/blob/main/HW5/Key-gen.png)
 ![Key Setup and Use](https://github.com/DarkAngelRed/Barbee-CNS-Lab-23/blob/main/HW5/key-use.png)

 Proof that I generated a key pair and pushed it to my jumpbox for easy login.
+I had to pipe a `cat` coomand which grabs the public key into an `ssh` command which connects to the jumpbox and creates a directory where the key will be stored.

 ## Section 4
 ![Pass Change](https://github.com/DarkAngelRed/Barbee-CNS-Lab-23/blob/main/HW5/password_change.png)